 - and south of Laskin Road on Linkhorn Bay.

 Your site must also have a minimum water depth of one foot, even during extreme conditions.
 This is because oysters will die if they become smothered in silt or freeze out of the water (they will not die if they freeze in the water).
-You can tie your float or cages to a dock, pier, bulkhead or pilings.
+You can tie your cages to a dock, pier, bulkhead or pilings.
 Oysters can be grown at a marina, community dock, vacation home, friend's house, etc., on the Chesapeake as long as you make sure you tend them regularly.
 This includes keeping an eye on them all winter long.

 Q. How much time can I expect to spend tending my oysters, and what other commitments are involved?

-A. Oyster floats and cages need to be kept clean.
+A. Oyster cages need to be kept clean.
 When the weather is warm (May through September), you can expect to clean your oysters at least once every two weeks.
 Each cleaning takes about two hours.
 Whenever oysters are feeding (about April through November), you should shake or tumble them every few days to dislodge any sediment and pseudofeces.
 This takes only a few minutes.
-During the winter months, you should keep an eye on your float to make sure ice flows and severe weather does not damage it.
+During the winter months, you should keep an eye on your cage to make sure ice flows and severe weather does not damage it.
 And... you must bring back your oysters!
 CBF will set dates and locations where you can bring in your old oysters and pick up new oyster spat for the next year.
 We want to make sure your adult oysters are among those living, filtering, and reproducing on sanctuary oyster reefs, so please bring them back to us.

 Q. Where will my oysters end up once I return them to the Chesapeake Bay Foundation?